dinhomathias/Amc/Transition-guide-to-Version-20.0.md

 Since v20.0a1, all arguments of bot methods that were added by PTB are now keyword-only arguments.
 Most importantly, this covers the `*_timeout` and `api_kwargs` arguments.

+## Initialization of Telegram Classes

+Since v20.0a5, `TelegramObject` and it's subclasses no longer accept arbitrary keyword arguments (`**kwargs`).
+These were formerly used to ensure that PTB wouldn't break when Telegram added new fields to existing classes.
+Instead, `TelegramObject` and it's subclasses now have an argument `api_kwargs` that will be used to store fields that are passed by Telegram and that PTB did not yet incorporate.
+These fields will also be available via the `api_kwargs` *attribute*.

 ## Removed features